The full text of the Glasgow climate pact

 VI.
 Loss and damage

-61. Acknowledges that climate change has already caused and will increasingly cause loss and damage and that, as temperatures rise, impacts from climate and weather extremes, as well as slow onset events, will pose an ever-greater social, economic and environmental threat;
+61. Acknowledges that climate change has already caused and will increasingly cause loss and damage16 and that, as temperatures rise, impacts from climate and weather extremes, as well as slow onset events, will pose an ever-greater social, economic and environmental threat;

+16 Even if the world stops burning fossil fuels tomorrow, even if countries spend trillions of dollars adapting, the catastrophic consequences of warming are already here.
+Homes will be lost.
+Farmland will be damaged.
+Lives and livelihoods will be destroyed.

 62. Also acknowledges the important role of a broad range of stakeholders at the local, national and regional level, including indigenous peoples and local communities, in averting, minimizing and addressing loss and damage associated with the adverse effects of climate change;

-63. Reiterates the urgency of scaling up action and support, as appropriate, including finance, technology transfer and capacity-building, for implementing approaches for averting, minimizing and addressing loss and damage associated with the adverse effects of climate change in developing country Parties that are particularly vulnerable to these effects;
+63. Reiterates the urgency of scaling up action and support, as appropriate, including finance, technology transfer and capacity-building, for implementing approaches for averting, minimizing and addressing loss and damage associated with the adverse effects of climate change in developing country Parties17 that are particularly vulnerable to these effects;

+17 The countries that contributed the least to climate change will suffer the most.
+For decades, the world has paid mostly lip service to these unavoidable and unequal impacts, collectively known as “loss and damage.”
+But improvements in climate science have increasingly made it possible to pinpoint the role of climate change in disasters.
+At COP26, representatives of hard-hit areas pushed for compensation for harms they can now directly link to wealthy countries’ emissions.
+But rich countries don’t want to be held liable.
+The issue remains unresolved.

 64. Urges developed country Parties, the operating entities of the Financial Mechanism, United Nations entities and intergovernmental organizations and other bilateral and multilateral institutions, including non-governmental organizations and private sources, to provide enhanced and additional support for activities addressing loss and damage associated with the adverse effects of climate change;